matthias-reis/carda-gatsby/content/articles/2022/07/god-is-an-astronaut-member-jamie-dean-about-his-solo-project.md

 I am doing well.
 Thank you.
 I'm currently on tour with the band, and we headlined Rock in Roma yesterday.
 It was a wonderful show.
 It started to rain, and there was fork lightning throughout our performance.
 The energy was absolutely incredible!

 **Anne:** Congrats on your new single "Mutualism"!
-It is a fantastic song!
+It's a fantastic song!
 I like the fact that there finally is a song about this fascinating topic – the ability of living beings to interact in a positive way and build relationships – even between different species.
 I think this is kind of like the thing that keeps the world together.
-It is fascinating!
+It's fascinating!
 How did you come up with the idea to write about it?

 ## "Marine life is fascinating"